Fatima bint Mubarak Al Ketbi: Marriage and children

 Fatima bint Mubarak Al Ketbi married Sheikh Zayed Al Nahyan when he was the ruler of the Eastern region in 1960.
 Sheikh Zayed met her in a mosque.
 They moved to Abu Dhabi when Sheikh Zayed became the ruler in August 1966.
-She was his most influential and favorite spouse because of her influential personality.
 She is the mother of Sheikh Mohamed, the current President of the United Arab Emirates and the ruler of Abu Dhabi; Sheikh Hamdan, Sheikh Hazza, Sheikh Tahnoun, Sheikh Mansour, Sheikh Abdullah, Sheikha Shamma and Sheikha Alyazia.
 They are the most powerful block in the ruling family of Abu Dhabi, the Al Nahyans.